ElektraInitiative/PermaplanT/e2e/README.md

 ### Cleanup

-Currently you need to use the python cleanup script `clean_db.py` after or before your tests.
+Currently we need to use the python cleanup script `clean_db.py` after or before the tests.
-If you dont, some tests will fail trying to create a map that already exists.
+If we dont, some tests will fail trying to create a map that already exists.

-## ENV Variables

-Have a look at the defaults inside `.env`.
+This is automatically done with `entrypoint.sh` when the ENV varaible CI is not set.

 ## How to write tests